Interaction of Monetary and Fiscal Policy

 Easy monetary policy/easy fiscal policy

-When both fiscal and monetary stances are accommodating, the combined effect is highly stimulative.
-This results in a spike in aggregate demand, potentially reduced interest rates, and expansion of both private and public sectors.
+When both fiscal and monetary policies are easy, the economy will expand, leading to increased aggregate demand, reduced interest rates subject to the monetaryimpact being larger, and the expansion of both the private and public sectors.

 Tight monetary policy/tight fiscal policy

-Interest rates potentially increase, suppressing private demand.
-Simultaneously, elevated taxes and reduced government expenditure result in decreased aggregate demand from both the public and private sectors.
+Interest rates increase (if the impact from monetary policy on interest rates is larger), suppressing private demand.
+Simultaneously, increased taxes and reduced government expenditure result in decreased aggregate demand from both the public and private sectors.

 Factors Influencing the Interaction of Monetary and Fiscal Policies